2003 Indianapolis 500: Pole Day

-Time trials – Bump Day
+Bump Day

-The final day of time trials, Sunday, May 18, opened with nine spots open in the field.
-During the week, there was considerable concern about the prospects of filling the field to the traditional 33 starters.
-Airton Daré and Vítor Meira were named to rides in the morning, meaning there were then nine cars preparing to qualify.
+The track closed for two days and practice resumed on Wednesday May 14.
+The final day of time trials was scheduled for Sunday May 18.
+Alex Barron was named to replace Arie Luyendyk at Mo Nunn Racing.
+Only 32 car/driver combinations had materialized, leaving concerns about the prospects of filling the field to the traditional 33 starters.
+Airton Daré and Vítor Meira were named to rides on Sunday morning, meaning there were now nine cars preparing to qualify.
+Among the fastest drivers who had yet to qualify were Jimmy Vasser (228.275 mph) and Alex Barron (227.714 mph).
+Vasser missed the first weekend of time trials due to his participation in the Champ Car German 500.

+Qualifying opened with nine spots open in the field.
 Time trials opened at 12:30 p.m., with Jimmy Kite the first car out.
 After two fast laps, however, the car stalled with an electrical problem.
 In the first half-hour, three cars qualified, led by Jimmy Vasser, and the field was up to 27 cars.

 Jimmy Kite returned to the track, this time qualifying without incident.
 Airton Daré stalled several times trying to leave the pits, but after repairs, he qualified to fill the field to 29 cars.
 Just before 2 p.m., Alex Barron and Richie Hearn completed runs, and the field was up to 31 cars.
 Hearn's team acquired a Penske back-up car, and he was safely in the field.

 At 3 p.m., there were two spots left in the field.
 Only two cars remained on the sidelines, Robby McGehee and Vítor Meira.
 No other teams were planning on qualifying, although a rumor circulated around the garage area that Ganassi was considering on wheeling out a backup car for Jeff Ward.
 McGehee (224.493 mph) completed his qualifying attempt at 3:30 p.m., leaving only one spot open in the grid.
 At 4:05 p.m., Meira (227.158 mph) filled the field to 33 cars.
 At that point, the track was opened for practice, and the track officially closed at 6 o'clock without any other qualifiers.

 The series avoided the embarrassment of not filling the field to the traditional 33 cars.
 The race had not failed to do so since 1947, when several drivers that were members of ASPAR (the American Society of Professional Auto Racing) threatened to boycott the race over the purse size.
 Nonetheless, some members of the media chastised the effort, later nicknaming the afternoon "Fill Day" rather than the traditional Bump Day.
 During the television coverage, Bob Jenkins and Jack Arute passionately defended the event from its detractors.
-Despite pointing out the lack of drama on the final day of time trials, Robin Miller was among those who suggested that the 2003 field was the deepest talent-wise since the open wheel "split".
+Despite pointing out the lack of drama on the final day of time trials, Robin Miller was among those who suggested that the 2003 field was the deepest talent-wise since the open-wheel "split".